civil rights

 Edition: First printing in wrappers.
 No hardcover edition.

-Condition: Fine (a new copy) in illustrated wrappers with self-flaps.
+Condition: Fine (as new) in illustrated wrappers with self-flaps.

 IT IS SO ORDERED: The Supreme Court Rules on School Segregation.